WillMorrison/pegboard-blog/outline.md

 2. We can save some more time by eliminating some searching of reflections and rotations by constraining the first stone placed to one octant.
 3. Now we look at a cpu profile.
 Most of the time is spent doing set operations.
 Maps are easy to use as sets, but we have constrained set sizes and elements, so we can create a custom bitarray-based set to speed things up even more.
 4. Now allocating memory for new objects takes up a large chunk of time (for garbage collection).
 Preallocating all memory before the search means we don't need to do garbage collection.
+5. At this point, checking for separation set membership is taking the most time.
+We try to avoid doing more work (placement attempts) by keeping a set of places we know stones can't go and skipping placement attempts there.